w3c/window-management/additional_explorations.md

   * Support requests for specific inner* or outer* `width` and `height` values
   * Support existing `window.open()` features, and/or new features
   * Support feature detection via dictionary parameter?
-  * Support async permission prompts or queries and underlying impls
+  * Support async permission prompts or queries and underlying implementations
   * Helps moves usage away from window.open
 * Add a new async API to get/set `Window` bounds and other state:
   * window.setBounds({left: x, top: y, width: w, height: h, screen: s});
   * window.getBounds() returns a Promise for corresponding information
   * Parallels proposed dictionaries for window opening above
   * Support states, display modes, etc. here or with parallel APIs
-  * Support async permission prompts or queries and underlying impls
+  * Support async permission prompts or queries and underlying implementations
   * Support feature detection via dictionary parameter?
   * Helps moves usage away from window.moveTo/By, screenX/Y, outerWidth/Height
 * Overload `window.open()` with a dictionary parameter, modernizing the options